elastic/apm-integration-testing/README.md

 To disable load generation for a specific service, use the `--no-opbeans-XYZ-loadgen` flag.

-Opbeans RUM does not need a load generation service, as it is itself generating load using a headless chrome instance.
+Opbeans RUM does not need a load generation service, as it is itself generating load using a headless Chrome instance.

 #### Start Opbeans with a specific agent branch

 You can start Opbeans with an agent which is built from source from a specific branch or PR.
-This is currently only supported with the go and the Java agent.
+This is currently only supported with the Go and the Java agent.

 Example which builds the https://github.com/elastic/apm-agent-java/pull/588 branch from source and uses an APM server built from master: